SteveandBob/Python-Dinosaur-AI/README.md

 to complete/do.

-The game in this gitlab.com repository is not a full copy of the Google Dinosaur Game, the T-Rex is replaced with a red block and the cactii have been replaced with black blocks.
+The game in this gitlab.com repository is not a full copy of the Google Dinosaur Game.
 No raptors or flying obstacles exist and graphics are kept to a bare minimum.

 Read the CHANGELOG.md file as it lists a lot of major changes and at which date